Universe

 Biblical Literature Abbrevations

-It is common practice among theologians to refer to biblical literature books by their abbreviations.
+It is common practice in biblical literature referencing to refer to biblical literature books by their abbreviations rather than through standard bibliographical methods, since biblical literature commonly gathers books within a larger book.
 Practice shows that abbreviation conventions are language- and tradition- dependent.
-Therefore, blindex usage reflects this fact, while offering a way to input arbitrary language-tradition abbreviations, in the lang.typ source file.
+Therefore, blindex usage reflects this fact, while offering a way to input arbitrary language-tradition abbreviations, by extending the lang/ source tree.

 Language and Traditions (Variants)